 What Is IFRS?

 All businesses must follow uniform accounting guidelines for financial reporting in order to make bookkeeping and information exchange as efficient and transparent as possible.
-As more and more companies began to operate globally a set of uniform accounting standards were developed by the International Accounting Standard Board called the International Financial Reporting Standards (IFRS) in an effort to keep accounting standards uniform, efficient, transparent, and accountable across the board.
+As more and more companies began to operate globally a set of uniform accounting standards was developed by the International Accounting Standard Board called the International Financial Reporting Standards (IFRS) in an effort to keep accounting standards uniform, efficient, transparent, and accountable across the board.

 Today, the IFRS is used by businesses in over 100 countries around the world and has helped foster a sense of trust and financial credibility in the global market.
 Investors, owners, and other stakeholders alike can make more informed decisions about the financial well-being of any business as long as they are abiding by the IFRS principles and guidelines.